aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/sidetrack-ferrofluid-display/index.md

 ![](img_2749-large.jpeg)

-It leaked in 48 hours.
+..it leaked in 48 hours.
 Salt everywhere.
+The VHB did not stay waterproof, but still held the tank together (and privided the 5mm needed for volume).
+My silicone was holding, but there was a leak.
+More silicone needed!

 ![](img_2784-2-large.jpeg)